-When you need one-on-one assistance, please take advantage of the SAA, SI, or schedule an appointment for my posted office hours.
+Please schedule an appointment if you need to see me outside of class.
 Problems, or potential problems, should be addressed before they become major problems.
 When I am in the office I am logged on to my e-mail.
 I accept telephone calls but give first priority to students with appointments and second priority to e-mail inquiries.